Online Essay Submissions

 ONLINE ESSAY SUBMISSION

-Online essays can be submitted on the Stanford Law Review Online Scholastica portal or using the form below.
+Online essays can be submitted on the Stanford Law Review Online Scholastica portal or using the SLRO website form, which you can find below when SLRO is accepting submissions.
 Please submit your essay on only one platform.
 Submissions to the SLRO website will be uploaded to Scholastica, which will also be used to send all decision notifications.
 Submissions sent via email will not be considered.